Repairing Front Teeth With a Full Mouth Reconstruction

 Implants

 Dental implants go beyond the surface of the tooth to the root.
 If a tooth is missing, a dental implant is set and secured into the jawbone as its replacement.
-Implants are also sometimes used to support dentures or bridges.
+Implants are also sometimes used to support crowns or bridges.

 Check out what others are saying about our dental services on Yelp: Full Mouth Reconstruction in San Antonio, TX.